The opportunities and challenges of the tech revolution

-boost to OECD GDP from increasing female employment rates to match Sweden’s rates
+boost to OECD GDP from increasing female employment rates to match those of Sweden

 boost to OECD female earnings from closing the gender pay gap

 average female share of employment in the technology industry for the G7

 Everyone has a stake in ensuring women have equal opportunities in the world of work.
 The evidence is clear.
 Our Women in Work Index shows that improving female participation in work across the OECD could boost OECD GDP by US$6 trillion, while closing the gender pay gap could boost female earnings across the OECD by US$2 trillion.

 The theme of this year’s report focuses on the opportunities and challenges that technology presents to women in the workplace.
 We explore how women have been able to take advantage of opportunities in the fast-growing tech sector.
 However, women are also becoming increasingly vulnerable to the disruptive impacts of technology and automation on their jobs.

 Explore the key findings from the research below and find out more about what organisations can do to promote opportunities for women and improve female representation in tech.
 You can also explore the results in detail using our interactive data tool.

 For women in the OECD, fewer jobs are expected to be lost due to technology than for men, but the gains from job creation are likely to be bigger for men than women.

 Across the OECD, we expect there to be winners and losers from technology with the net impact on female employment varying for each country.